aaronpan-eng/Team-Rover/README.md

 # Team-Rover
 ## About
-In this project we built an autonomous rover that can go from an initial position to a destination GPS coordingate with PID control the steering.
+In this project we built an autonomous rover that can go from an initial position to a destination GPS coordingate with PID control on the steering.

 A lidar was also used for obstacle detection using clustering with scikit.